jadecobra/python_tdd_exercises/source/how_to/exception_handling_tests.rst

     def test_catching_exceptions_in_tests(self):
         raise Exception

-  the terminal shows an Exception_ which is the mother of the :ref:`exceptions<Exceptions>` encountered so far, they inherit from it
+  the terminal shows an Exception_ which is the mother of the :ref:`Exceptions<Exceptions>` encountered so far, they inherit from it

   .. code-block:: python